 Have you ever gone to the doctor and complained, “Something’s wrong.
 What’s the matter with me?”, only to have him conclude after examination, “I can find nothing wrong.
 You just need a rest.”?
 In your fast-paced, stressed-out life, do you long for a time of refreshment?
 I know I do!
 There have been times when even a hospital stay has appeared attractive, simply because of the rest it would seem to afford.

 But looking at my schedule for 2011, I know I will have to be intentional if I want to get some rest!
-By the end of January, I will have spoken in two US cities, as well as attended the World Economic Forum in Davos, Switzerland.
+By the end of January, I will have spoken in two US cities, as well as Switzerland.

 It makes me tired just to look past those commitments and on into the New Year when I’m scheduled to tape two new curriculum videos; complete three book projects; speak in Jerusalem; host a national simulcast on September 11th; address a women’s conference in London, England; and lead a week of ministry in Uganda.
 All of this is in addition to other speaking engagements; recording my daily radio feature; conducting media interviews; and overseeing my ministry organization — all while being a wife, mother and grandmother!

 However, a physical vacation is not the only answer to the swirling pressure and pace of my life in 2011.
 While I know I will have to discipline myself to take a break from time to time, my real concern is that I not become weary in my spirit.
 I will need to make spiritual rest a priority — the rest that’s found in setting aside consistent time with God in His Word and in prayer.